azureossd/azureossd.github.io/_posts/2020-09-15-unable-to-download-static-content-php-on-azure-app-service-linux.md

 date: 2020-09-15 13:00:00
 ---

-## Unable to download static content (>2MB) when using PHP 7.2 or 7.3 images on Azure App Service Linux
+## Unable to download static content (>2MB) when using PHP 7.2/7.3/7.4 images on Azure App Service Linux

 With a recent update that was pushed out to App Service Linux, sites using our php images have started seeing with downloading static files (jpg,png,zip,pdf etc) > 2MB.